Silent (unlisted) number

 Calling number display (CND) is a feature of your phone that shows the number of the person calling you and for people you call to see your number.

 When you make a call to other people, your number is usually displayed to them.
-You can check whether your number is displayed when you call other people.
-Dial:
+You can check with your telco whether your landline number is displayed.
+To check your mobile number dial *#31#

 Stop your number showing